Alexandra1862/Art-Bot/README.md

 - Ollama team for the AI framework
 - Meta for the LLaMA model
 - Eugen - für alles! 😘
+- Renato - for the possibility to make something interesting in the WS 2025/26!
+Thank you!
 ---

 **Enjoy exploring art! 🎨🖼️**